-The University of Massachusetts Amherst’s Collaborative Undergraduate Research in Energy (CURE) Program offers American undergraduate students a ten-week research internship in the science behind renewable energy, in a true collaborative team environment.
+The University of Massachusetts Amherst’s Collaborative Undergraduate Research in Energy (CURE) Program offers American undergraduate students a ten-week research internship in the science behind renewable energy, in a truly collaborative team environment.

 Supported by the National Science Foundation, CURE welcomes a diverse group of high-performing students with backgrounds in chemistry, physics, materials science, biology or chemical engineering.
-Ten internships are available for the 2019 program.
-In addition to a stipend of $5,000, we provide convenient and comfortable dormitory housing and reimbursement for travel costs.
+Ten internships are available for the 2020 program.
+In addition to a stipend of $5,500, we provide convenient and comfortable dormitory housing, 100 meals and reimbursement for travel costs.

-Applications are now open for the summer 2019 program.
+Applications are open on Dec 20th for the summer 2020 program.

 You will need two letters of recommendation.

 You will also need to provide an unofficial transcript.

 *Applicants must be able to commit to the entire 10-week program that will run from June 1 – August 7.

 *Applicants must have permanent resident status in the US or be a US citizen.